kaanacikgoz/ToDoApp/README.md

 *Technologies, I used in this project*

-1.Programmaticaly UI (NSLayoutConstraints)
+1. Programmaticaly UI
-2.CoreData
-3.UITableView
+2. NSLayoutConstraints
+3. CoreData
+4. UITableView
-4.UIAlertController and UIAlertAction
+5. UIAlertController and UIAlertAction